Identical Strangers

 Identical Strangers: A Memoir of Twins Separated and Reunited is a 2007 memoir written by identical twins Elyse Schein and Paula Bernstein and published by Random House.
-The authors were separated as infants, in part, to participate in a "nature versus nurture" twin study.
-They were adopted by separate families who were unaware that each girl had a sister.
+The authors, born in New York City in 1968 to Leda Witt, daughter of Nathan Witt, were separated as infants, in part, to participate in a "nature versus nurture" twin study.
+They were adopted by separate families in the New York area who were unaware that each girl had a twin sister.
 Soon after the twins reunited for the first time in 2004 at the age of 35, they began writing the book.
 Of the 13 or more children involved in the study, three sets of twins and one set of triplets have discovered one another.
 One or two sets of twins may still not know they have an identical twin.

 Twins study

 Viola Bernard, a prominent New York City psychiatrist, had persuaded Louise Wise Services, an adoption agency, to send twins to different homes without telling the adoptive parents that they were adopting a child who had a twin.
 Then, researchers sponsored by the Jewish Board of Family and Children's Services secretly compared their progress.
 Bernard believed that identical twins would better forge individual identities if separated.
 By the time the twins started to investigate their adoptions, Bernard had already died, but the twins found New York University psychiatrist Peter Neubauer who had studied them.

 The twins study they were involved with was never completed.
 The practice of separating twins at birth ended in the state of New York in 1980, shortly after Neubauer's study ceased.
-Neubauer reportedly had Yale University lock away and seal the study records until 2066.
+Neubauer reportedly had Yale University lock away and seal the study records until 2065.
 He realized that public opinion would be so against the research that he decided not to publish it.
 As of 2007, the sisters and other twins had not persuaded Yale or the Jewish Board to release the records.
 By 2018, some 10,000 pages had been released but were heavily redacted and inconclusive.